-The most common form of cancer in the U.S. is skin cancer, and if it is not caught early, it can mean the difference between life and death.
+The most common form of cancer in the U.S. is skin cancer and if not caught early, it can mean the difference between life and death.
 Often appearing as unusual growths or spots on the skin, skin cancers can develop into a variety of forms and types.
 With early diagnosis, skin cancer can be very treatable.
-At Miller Cosmetic Surgery, our plastic and reconstructive surgeon, Dr. Scott Miller, can remove and reconstruct skin cancers and irregular growths while leaving the area as aesthetically pleasing as possible.
+At Miller Cosmetic Surgery, our plastic and reconstructive surgeon, Dr. Scott Miller, can reconstruct areas affected by skin cancer once the lesion has been removed.

 If you notice the appearance of a growth or discolored area on your skin, it is imperative that you contact a physician immediately for an evaluation.